muellerjohannes/hello-world/README.md

 # hello-world
-First repository to learn the basics of GitHub
+First repository to learn the basics of GitHub.
+Just getting started and it's working fine so far.